🍽️ Nuts Guide

 What the evidence says

-Sesame seeds score a 1 - moderately tolerated by most patients but requiring caution around freshness and portion size, as oxidized sesame fats can lower the mast cell activation threshold and trigger reactions independent of histamine content.
+Sesame seeds are generally moderately tolerated by most people, though freshness and portion size matter: oxidized sesame fats may lower the mast cell activation threshold and trigger reactions independent of histamine content.

 1